Dysrhythmic/Watchtower/README.md

    ```bash
    python telecord.py
    ```
-   - On first run, you will be prompted to log in to Telegram (phone number and code) to create you Telethon session.
+   - On first run, you will be prompted to log in to Telegram (phone number and code) to create your Telethon session.
    - The session will be saved in `telecord_session.session` for future runs.

 ## Keyword Filtering